upa-url/upa/README.md

 ### CMake

 The library can be built and installed using CMake 3.13 or later.
-To build and install to default directory (usualy `/usr/local` on Linux) run following commands:
+To build and install to default directory (usually `/usr/local` on Linux) run following commands:
 ```sh
 cmake -B build -DUPA_BUILD_TESTS=OFF
 cmake --build build